Christian Democracy (Italy): Ideology

 Propaganda posters of the DC: they described to potential voters the party's commitment to anti-communism (in the left poster), traditionalism (in the centre poster), and family values (in the right poster).
 Note the use of symbols, especially the crusader shield (representing the DC) protecting Italy (represented by Italia Turrita) from the communist hammer and sickle symbol being used as a weapon in the left poster.

 The party's ideology drew on the Christian democratic doctrines developed from the 19th century referred to as Catholic social teaching, the political thought of Romolo Murri and Luigi Sturzo, and ultimately the tradition of the defunct Italian People's Party.
 Two Papal encyclicals, Rerum novarum (1891) of Pope Leo XIII, and Quadragesimo anno (1931) of Pope Pius XI, offered a further basis for the DC's social and political doctrine.

 In economics, the DC preferred competition to cooperation, supported the model of social market economy, and rejected the Marxist idea of class struggle.
 The party thus advocated collaboration between social classes and was basically a catch-all party which aimed to represent both right-wing and left-wing Italian Catholics under the principle of the "political unity of Catholics" against socialism, communism and anarchism.
 It ultimately represented the majority of Italians who were opposed to the Italian Communist Party.
 The party was, however, originally equidistant between the Communists and the hard right represented by the Italian Social Movement.

 As a catch-all party, the DC differed from other European Christian Democratic parties, such as the Christian Democratic Union of Germany, that were mainly conservative political groupings.
-The DC, which included conservative as well as social-democratic and liberal elements was characterised by factionalism and by the double adherence of members to the party and to factions which were often identified with individual leaders.
+The DC, which included conservative as well as social democratic, socially conservative and liberal elements, was characterised by factionalism and by the double adherence of members to the party and to factions which were often identified with individual leaders.